If you want to know if pork can be pink, you’ve come to the right place!

 It is best to cook your pork to temperature instead of relying solely on the color of the meat.

-Why Would You Avoid Pink Pork?
+Why Do People Avoid Pink Pork?

 Most people have been taught that if the pork is visibly pink, it could make you sick.
 This is due to the risk of Trichinosis (or Trichinellosis), a food-borne disease caused by a microscopic roundworm parasite called Trichinella.

 It was widely believed that this parasite could be found in swine meat, so it was previously recommended by the United States Department of Agriculture that pork be cooked to an internal temperature of 160- degrees Fahrenheit to kill this bacterium.

 To reach this internal temperature, pork is often cooked until it is white or gray/brown.
 This can lead to the meat becoming tough and dry.

 Intramuscular pork cuts often contain lower fat content than other meats, so it is harder for the pork to retain moisture throughout the cooking process.

 We are used to eating pork that is this tougher texture, so it can seem undercooked to us, if it is not overcooked.

 In recent studies, the number of cases of Trichinosis in the United States is fewer than 16 cases per year, on average.
 Most of these infections are due to consuming game meat.